-Over the medium term, the agency plans to continue engaging with users within its area of operation as part of its Public Participation programme, while monitoring and authorising their water usage.
-At a cost of R176 million over the MTEF period, the agency plans to finalise 85% of user registrations as part of its authorisation project.
+Over the medium term, the agency planned to continue engaging with users within its area of operation as part of its public participation programme.
+It plans to do this while monitoring and authorising their water usage and finalising 85% of user registrations.

-Expenditure is expected to increase at an average annual rate of 7.8%, from R75.1 million in 2021/22 to R94.2 million in 2024/25.
-The agency's main cost driver is compensation of employees, which accounts for an estimated 64.1%(R168.9 million) of its total expenditure over the period ahead.
-The agency derives all its revenue through transfers from the department.
-Revenue is expected to increase in line with expenditure.
+Total expenditure is expected to increase at an average annual rate of 5.1%, from R82 million in 2022/23 to R95.3 million in 2025/26.
+The agency is set to receive 52% (R146.1 million) of its revenue over the medium term from water resourc management charges and transfers from the department.
+Revenue is set to increase in line with expenditure.